andreaskoelsch/Hackathon_February_2019/README.md

 To exclude these files from the RVL-CDIP dataset, set the `exclude_tobacco` flag in `CDIP` to `True`.

 ## Dataset Iterators
-Refer to `example.ipynb` for how to use the dataset iterators.
+Refer to `example_dataset.ipynb` for how to use the dataset iterators.

 ### Tobacco-3482 Iterator
 The `datasets.Tobacco` class takes the following options: